hatappo/command_history_wordcloud/README.md

-# Generates word cloud images for frequency of commands usage on your shell
+# Generates word-cloud images for frequency of commands usage on your shell

-"Word Cloud" is effective way to glasp some kind of frequencies.
+"word-cloud" is effective way to glasp some kind of frequencies.
-This is utility to generate word cloud images from the command `history` in your shell.
+This is utility to generate word-cloud images from the command `history` in your shell.

-## What is "Word Cloud"
+## What is "word-cloud"

 * Images that has the shapes & textures like cloud, made from some words.
 * Size of each word reflect their own weight.